Power to Protect: Coping with a crying baby - HE2460

 - Put baby in a stroller and go for a walk or in a car seat for a short drive.

-Only leave your baby with people you can trust.
+Only leave your baby with people you trust.

 Keeping your baby safe